xdlivecat/PauloVM/README.md

 3. In Android Studio, click Build > Build Bundle(s) / APK(s) > Build APK(s)
 4. Install the APK to your device as you normally do.

+# Legal disclaimer

-*Google Play and the Google Play logo are trademarks of Google LLC.*
+*Google Play and the Google Play logo are trademarks of Google LLC.* Embotic is owned by @superevilluke.
+This app is licensed under the MIT License.